qtnc/6pad2/api_python.md

 :	Return the character position corresponding to the beginning of the given line number.
 First line is line 0. lineEndOffset(int lineNumber):
 :	Return the character position corresponding to the end of the given line.
-First line is line 0. substring(int start, int end):
+First line is line 0. lineSafeStartOffset(ine lineNumber):
+:	Return the character position corresponding to the true beginning of the given line number, where the first non-space character is found.
+First line is line 0. lineIndentLevel(int lineNumber):
+:	Return the indentation level of the given line. substring(int start, int end):
 :	Gets a substring of the whole text currently present in being edited. replace(int start, int end, str text):